omgardner/lan-file-sharer/README.md

 - [x] Downloading files and Previewing their contents in a new tab

 ### Planned / In Progress
+- [ ] switching from react-scripts to vite
 - [ ] (in progress) Toast / SnackBar messages to show status changes (e.g. "File(s) Uploaded Successfully", "File Deleted Successfully")
 - [ ] use the [dropzone](https://www.dropzone.dev/) package to handle
   - [ ] upload in progress UI